 Departure Orientation

-Orientation for students leaving for exchange is arranged twice a year usually in mid-April and early December.
-The session covers issues which students must deal with during the exchange period and provides information regarding countries and cultures, culture shock in the new environment, studies, as well as other more practical and detailed matters.
+Orientation for students going for exchange is arranged twice a year usually in mid-April and early December.
+The session covers issues which students deal with during the exchange period and provides information regarding countries and cultures, culture shock in the new environment, studies, as well as other more practical and detailed matters.

 Erasmus+ and OLS language assessment